 What's missing is diagnosis.
 You need to know why people are abandoning before you can fix it.

-How to Reduce Cart Abandonment: A Data-Driven Approach
+How to Reduce Cart Abandonment Rate: A Data-Driven Approach

 The solution starts with behavior, not assumptions.